Curvy points, the perimeter, and the complexity of convex toric domains: Domains with staircases

-We now give the proof of Theorem~\ref{thm:inftystair}, which cites the work in the following three subsections. \begin{proof}[Proof of Theorem~\ref{thm:inftystair}] By Lemma~\ref{lem:cutOmegaN}, the domains $X_{\Omega_n}$ have increasing cut length.
+We now give the proof of Theorem~\ref{thm:inftystair}, which cites the work in the following three subsections. \begin{proof}[Proof of Theorem~\ref{thm:inftystair}] By Lemma~\ref{lem:cutOmegaN}, the domains $X_{\Omega_n} = \lim_k X_{\Omega_{n,k}}$ have increasing cut length.
 In the next three subsections, we check (in reverse order) that for sufficiently large $n$, the classes $\bE_k(n)$ for $X_{\Omega_n}$ satisfy the three conditions of Proposition~\ref{prop:stair}.
 Hence, we conclude $X_{\Omega_n}$ has a staircase for $n \geq n_0$.
 The proof of the first condition is given in Lemma~\ref{lem:nontrivial} and holds for all $n \geq 0$.
-The proof that the classes $\bE_k(n)$ are perfect for all $k \geq 0$ and $n \geq 0$ is given in Lemma~\ref{lem:classesPerfect}.
-We reduce the proof that the $\bE_k$ are perfect to results that were already proved in \cite{BHM}.
+We reduce the proof that the classes $\bE_k(n)$ are perfect for all $k \geq 0$ and $n \geq 0$ to results that were already proved in \cite{BHM}.
+The details are in Lemma~\ref{lem:classesPerfect}.
 The last criterion is checked in Proposition~\ref{prop:OS}.
 This argument is rather tricky since, as explained in Remark~\ref{rmk:over}, there are similarly defined sequences of classes that are overshadowed, and we simplify it by requiring that $n \geq n_0$ for some sufficiently large $n_0$.\footnote{We expect that there is no overshadowing class for all $n,$ but did not carry out the necessary computations.} The proof here is a combination of the arithmetic arguments in \cite[\S4.3]{MM} with some new estimates. \end{proof}

-We end this section with some useful lemmas.
-The first three are variants of similar results proved for the Hirzebruch surface in \cite{BHM}, while the last quotes a result from \cite{MM} explaining how to compute the limit of a recursively defined sequence.
+We end this section with a remark and some useful lemmas.
+The first three lemmas are variants of similar results proved for the Hirzebruch surface in \cite{BHM}, while the last quotes a result from \cite{MM} explaining how to compute the limit of a recursively defined sequence.